 Gradient evaluated technical approaches for developing alternate concentration limits (ACL) for groundwater to surface water discharge from a chemical manufacturing facility located next to a large river.
 We evaluated the relative sensitivity of benthic versus pelagic aquatic organisms for key chemicals of concern at the site, and reviewed current state of the science on mixing of groundwater with surface water in the hyporheic zone.

 Gradient evaluated the basis for a proposed natural resource damage (NRD) settlement offer at a Great Lakes Superfund site.
 Using benchmarking analysis techniques, we quantitatively compared NRD settlements at other sediment sites to our client’s offer.
 Our analysis considered the nature and extent of the ecological harm, as well as the role of our client’s releases in causing the harm.
 Our work aided settlement negotiations.

-Ecologically Based PCB Cleanup in River
+Ecologically Based Polychlorinated Biphenyl (PCB) Cleanup in a River